 : Press to turn the heated steering wheel on or off.
-An indicator next to the button is lit when the feature is turned on.
+An indicator is lit when the feature is turned on.

 The steering wheel takes about three minutes to start heating.

 Automatic Heated Steering Wheel

 The heated steering wheel may turn on during a remote start along with the heated seats when it is cold outside.
 The heated steering wheel indicator may come on in remote start.